-The factory is certified under the Global Organic Textile Standard (GOTS), the Oeko-Tex 100 Class 1 Standard, BSCI, SA8000 and ISO9001, and is registered by the Fairtrade Labelling Organisation (FLO).
+The factory is certified under the Global Organic Textile Standard (GOTS), Organic Content Standard (OCS), Oeko-Tex 100 Class 1 Standard, BSCI, SA8000 and ISO9001, and is registered by the Fairtrade Labelling Organisation (FLO).

-In November 2013 the factory received a Platinum award for Green Factory Building from the Indian Green Building Council as the first textile factory in the country.
+In November 2013 the factory received a Platinum LEED (Leadership in Energy and Environmental Design) award for Green Factory Building from the Indian Green Building Council as the first textile factory in the sub-continent.

-) Leverage is the total monetary value of the Company's production as a precentage of the factory's total annual turnover.
+\) Leverage is the total monetary value of the Company's production as a precentage of the factory's total annual turnover.